rodrigocfd/defer-lite/README.md

 A Rust implementation of [Go's `defer` statement](https://tour.golang.org/flowcontrol/12) as the `defer!` macro, which executes a block of code when the surrounding scope ends.

-This crate is very minimal, being `no_std` and very lightweight.
+This is a high-performance `no_std` implementation, providing only the `defer!` macro.

 ## Usage